AmineGoumhand1/MyBlogs/src/content/posts/process-injection.md

 ![ProcessPID](/favicon/4.jpeg)

 Boooooom, I hacked my self, You can customise the DLL to do something advanced like injecting a shell code to get a reverse shell, or something else. it depends on your needs.
-But remember, do it on your machine, not your girlfriend's machine.
+But remember, do it on your machine, not your friend's machine.

 I hope you enjoyed this walkthrough.